paulross/pymemtrace/docs/source/examples/dtrace.rst

 -------------------------------------------------------------------------

 If you have a debug version of Python that avoids using ``pymalloc`` the DTrace output will record every malloc, however small.
-If we use a very noticeable block size ``block = cMemLeak.PyMalloc(177)``.
+Here we use a very noticeable block size ``block = cMemLeak.PyMalloc(177)``.
-In this case although we are requesting a block of 177 bytes because of the Python build configuration the memory request is padded with 24 bytes of metadata so we are looking for allocations of 201 bytes.
+Although we are requesting a block of 177 bytes because of the Python build configuration the memory request is padded with 24 bytes of metadata so we are looking for allocations of 201 bytes.
 Here is the output, edited and truncated.